iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 1 reviews"/>
 </p>

+> App keeps crashing.
+I need to see my therapist.
+This sucks.
+What if someone was snowballing into a crisis situation and needed to talk?
+I'm pretty annoyed.<br> :date: __2021-04-09 13:28:51__

 > Every update makes the app worse.
 Can't find insurance, can't see or hear doctor, can't leave doctor reviews anymore, doctors seem to be rood a lot.
 Very frustrating.<br> :date: __2021-04-03 22:49:08__

 > Doc canceled video chat mid meeting w/o reason-she couldn't be seen or heard at 1st, then I could barely her even tho my Galaxy Note 20 Ultra 5G was on the highest volume.
 She said she was typing so she couldn't turn on the camera at the same time.
 Mina Rizwan was found under Women's Health and her profile stated it is her profession.
 I had uploaded images of my health report since I was looking for a 2nd opinion, all she told me was to go to my OBGYN n hung up on me.
 POINTLESS APP!RUDE DOCTOR!<br> :date: __2021-04-03 18:17:37__